There is increasing evidence that your gut is central to your health - so keeping your gut happy and healthy is vital.

-So many health conditions have been linked to having poor gut health including depression, IBS, anxiety, autism, acne and eczema just to name a few.
+Many health conditions have been linked to poor gut health including depression, IBS, anxiety, autism, acne and eczema, to name just a few.

 There is a proven link between the gut and brain, the gut-brain axis, which explains the link to mental health issues.

-One influences the state of the other and vice versa, with early years of life being the most crucial to ensure development of a healthy environment in the gut.
+One influences the state of the other and vice versa, with the early years of life being the most crucial to ensure development of a healthy gut environment.

 Upset Stomach?
 Book Your Free Gut Health Consulation Today

-Get into the mind-set that your food is medicine.
+Get into the mindset that food is medicine.

-Everything you consume has an effect on your body in an advantageous way or not depending on what it is you are eating.
+Everything you consume has a positive or negative effect on your body, depending on what you are eating.

-If you feed your body plenty of whole, plant foods are giving your body the chance to feel full of energy and vitality.
+If you feed your body plenty of whole, plant based foods you are enabling your body to function at its best, making you feel full of energy and vitality.

-The brighter fruit of vegetable is the more flavonoids they contain.
+Generally, the brighter a fruit or vegetable is, the more flavonoids they contain.

-A relationship has been found between lack of sleep and digestive issues such as IBS and ulcers so it is really important to make sure you are getting enough of it!
+A relationship has been found between lack of sleep and digestive issues such as IBS and ulcers so it is really important to make sure you are getting enough, and good quality, sleep.

-Having a full 8 hours allows your body time to repair and heal cells especially the immune system.
+Having a full 8 hours sleep allows your body time to repair and heal cells, especially the immune system.

 4. Watch your alcohol indake